Skip to main content

 • Shop App orders

-You can also choose to exclude certain conversion events from being sent to Pinterest based on order tags and/or custom sales channels.
+You can also choose to exclude certain conversion events from being sent to TikTok based on order tags and/or custom sales channels.

 If you have other order sources that wouldn't typically include an attributable ad touchpoint, it is recommended you exclude them using a source or tag exclusion.